fish-quant/fq-imjoy/docs/data.md

 time into the interfacem you **have** to guarantee that the **fov** and **file_ident** are identical for these images.
 If they are not, the images will not be matched, and the images will not show up.
 Construct your regular expression accordingly!

-## Test data

-Already processed test data can be downloaded from [**Dropbox**](https://www.dropbox.com/sh/yr1s5olqwkvyx0i/AADH0QQtdNuWWq7z9wgQpLiOa?dl=0).
-With these data, you can verify if the different analysis steps are properly executed.